Please click on a category to view the definition.

 Innovation

-This category honors break through solutions created for brands using technology creatively (can be software and/or hardware), including brand-based projects of virtual or real-and-virtual combined environments and human-machine interactions generated by computer technology and wearables.
-For web-based 360 Videos (not intended for headsets), please add a URL in the field provided that links to the 360 Video.
-(Submit case study).
+This category honors breakthrough solutions created for brands using technology creatively (can be software and/or hardware), including brand-based projects of virtual or real-and-virtual combined environments.
+(Submit case study or actual piece).

 -